boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    provider network.
 Therefore, if 5QI-aware treatment is desired in the provider network as well, 5G network functions might set DSCP with a value representing 5QI so that differentiated treatment can implemented in the provider network as well.
-Based on these DSCP values, at SDP of each provider network section used to construct transport for given 5G slice, very granular QoS enforcement might be implemented.
+Based on these DSCP values, at SDP of each provider network segment used to construct transport for given 5G slice, very granular QoS enforcement might be implemented.